Esraal/Control_Arm_Task3/README.md

 I created a control interface for the robot arm that can control the angles and a start and stop button and a button to save the angles, languages used

+It also created a database to store the values

 1-html